jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 We thought it was Lance when he declared he would pursue music instead of following mom’s plan for him of becoming a doctor.
 But it surprised everyone when it turned out that the brother who calls himself “just a clown!” is very likable and very hard-working—though in true L.A. fashion he is careful to hide how hard he works—and very savvy in navigating the music scene.

-Larry, on the other hand, was never a contender to be the prodigal son.
+Tim, on the other hand, was never a contender to be the prodigal son.
 He knows how to spend—his recent five-hundred-dollar projector being the most recent treat—but lives well below his means as an aspiring educator.

 My adult life will now begin in earnest—“*forgetting what is behind and straining toward what is ahead*”[^3].
 But my days of being the prodigal son, of leaving home for a faraway land for my own ends, of searching for worth and meaning outside the house of the Father, are, I hope, behind me.

 That leaves Jon.

-Jon, the brother who seemed so certain and so confident, is pushing thirty and is so unsure of himself.
+Jon, the brother who seemed so certain and so confident, who is pushing thirty and who is so unsure of himself.

 In the parable, the Father lets the son go and the son squanders everything.
 Still, the Father looks out onto the fields for any sign of the son who left Him, His eyes blind from squinting every hour, His voice hoarse from continually calling out His son’s name.
 The son returns to Him, and there is a joyful celebration, for the lost is found, the dead come back to life.

-So we need only let our words be few, listen to His voice, and sing, “*He will my shield and portion be as long as life endures.*”[^4]
+We need only let our words be few, listen to His voice, and sing, “*He will my shield and portion be as long as life endures.*”[^4]

 -